 You cannot set a start time for one basal rate to overlap the next basal rate.
 The addition of a new basal rate will erase any basal rates that follow.

-For best results, setting or changing your basal rate(s) should be discussed with your healthcare professional.
+Consult your healthcare professional when setting or changing your basal rate(s).

 Your basal settings